-In a deep saucepan (6 inches diameter x 4 1/2 inches deep), stir together 1/4 cup water with the sugar and corn syrup and bring them to a boil over medium-high heat.
+In a deep saucepan (6 inches diameter * 4 1/2 inches deep), stir together 1/4 cup water with the sugar, and corn syrup, and bring to a boil over medium-high heat.
 Continue to boil until the mixture is a warm golden brown color.
 Don't stir - just swirl the pan to mix.
 Watch carefully, as it will burn quickly at the end!

 In the meantime, in a small pan, bring the cream, butter, and 1 teaspoon of fleur de sel to a simmer over medium heat.
 Turn off the heat, and set aside.

 When the sugar mixture is a warm golden color, turn off the heat and slowly add the cream mixture to the sugar mixture.
 Be careful!
 It will bubble up violently.
 Stir in the vanilla with a wooden spoon and cook over medium low heat for about 10 minutes, until the mixture reaches 248 degrees (firm ball) on a candy thermometer.
 Very carefully (it's hot!) pour the caramel into the prepared pan and refrigerate for a few hours until firm.

 When the caramels are cold, pry the sheet from the pan onto a cutting board.
 Cut the sheet in half.
 Starting with the long end, roll the caramel up tightly into an 8 inch log.
 Repeat with the second piece.
 Sprinkle both logs with fleur de sel, trim the ends, and cut each log in 8 pieces.
 Cut glacene or parchment papers into squares and wrap each caramel in a paper, twisting the ends.
 Store in the refrigerator and serve the caramels chilled.

 2008, Ina Garten, All Rights Reserved

 Check Out Our